-Module PRI indicator CORE / PLUS Relevance to human rights Policy, Governance and Strategy PGS16 - What elements are included in your regular reporting to clients and / or beneficiaries for most of your AUM?
-CORE PGS16 aims to understand what information investors include in their regular reporting to clients and / or beneficiaries.
-To be closely aligned with the UNGPs, investors should report formally to their clients and / or beneficiaries on their human rights-related commitments and how they address negative human rights outcomes.
+Module Indicator ID Indicator type [Core/Plus] Relevance to human rights Policy, Governance and Strategy PGS 16 - What elements are included in your regular reporting to clients and / or beneficiaries for most of your AUM?
+CORE PGS 16 aims to understand what information investors include in their regular reporting to clients and / or beneficiaries.
+To be closely aligned with the UNGPs, investors should report formally to their clients and / or beneficiaries on their human rights-related commitments and